karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 - It simplifies the declaration and usage of ``HttpClient`` instances.

 ### Cons
-- The IHttpClientFactory keeps everything nice and simple, but it is harder if you need to tweak some additional parameters.
+- The IHttpClientFactory keeps everything nice and simple as long as you only want to modify the basic ``HttpClient`` parameter, it might be a bit harder if you need to tweak some of the less used parameters.
 The next code snippet is an example of how to set the ``PooledConnectionIdleTimeout`` attribute, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionIdleTimeout`` attribute.

 ```csharp